Cryptonomic/Conseil/CONTRIBUTION.md

 Each pull request must have a name in the following format where `000` represents a ticket number which this PR refers
 to:
 ```
-000 - description of what was changed
+000(-1) - description of what was changed
 ```

+When you'are creating more than one PR for a ticket you should use postfixes like `-1`, `-2` to define order of merging.

 Each pull request must have a nice description of what was changed.
-It must have information about all necessary actions need to be taken during deployment like database migrations or additional configuration.
+The description should start with a list of all corresponding tickets it closes or refers to.
+Then it must have information about all necessary actions need to be taken during deployment like database migrations or additional configuration.

 Pull requests should be as concise as possible to make them easier to review.
 If your PR gets bigger and verbose, consider slice it into a few smaller but fully functional ones.

-The description should end with a list of all corresponding tickets it closes or refers to.